ROCm/rocGemmDriver/README.md

                                    Options: 0 = No, 1 = Yes (default: No)

 --device (=0)                      Set default device to be used for subsequent program runs

+--multi_device (=1)                This flag is used to specify how many devices to launch work on simultaneously (default: 1)
+                                   The first x amount of devices will be used (--device flag is muted).
+                                   Multiple threads will sync after setup for each device.
+                                   Then a rocblas call will be deployed to each device simultaneously and the longest timing duration will be pulled.
+                                   Each device will run iters iterations, and total performance will be calculated as combined iterations
+                                   Flag cannot be combined with time_each_iter
 ```
 GEMM Strided Batched requires the following additional arguments:
 ```